 Crisis Intervention Program (CIP) provides assistance for heating and cooling for household that are in crisis.
 The crisis must be able to be alleviated at time of application.
 Households may receive assistance more than once or until the yearly cap is reached.
 This program will only pay past due amount on electrical service.
 Assistance includes electric, wood, fuel oil, kerosene, LP gas (heating) only; crisis is determined by life threatening conditions at the time of application.
 Other criteria include but are not limited to: income limits and one member of the household must be a US Citizen.
 This program will run as long as there are funds available.
-Applications will be taken beginning November 1st only at Carenet located at 130 Bidwell Street from 10 am - 1 pm.
+Applications will be taken beginning November 1st.

 Applications for all other households will be taken from February 1st through March 31st of each year or until funds are exhausted.

 Helping Each Other Cope (Haywood Electric Customers) provides assistance for their customers.
 The household must be in a crisis and the crisis must be able to be alleviated at the time of application.
 This program will pay for any past due electric bills, wood, fuel oil, kerosene and LP gas for heating and/or cooking.
 These families must be within the income guidelines; one member of the household must be a citizen and have Haywood Electric Company as their energy provider.
 A household may receive this assistance more than one time a year until they reach their yearly cap.